-7. La Palette
+9. La Palette

 And if you’re a fan of Hollywood celebrities, then you’ll be happy to hear that both Harrison Ford and Julia Roberts have also been known to spend time here too.

 But, enough about the celebrities!
-Let’s get to the food, because that’s what really counts, at least in my humble opinion.
+Let’s get to the food because that’s what really counts, at least in my humble opinion.

 And trust me, the food here definitely brings a whole new meaning to the word delicious.

+Added bonus?
 The atmosphere here isn’t stuffy at all.
 It’s actually super chill, unassuming, and kind of feels like the cafe hasn’t been updated in decades.

 But in a cool vintage way that gives La Palette tons of character and charm.
 Not in a gross, heinously retro, rancid mothball-smelling kind of way.

-If you’re on a tight budget, then try getting a small bite to eat and a cup of coffee instead of an enormous meal that will cost you about as much as the gross domestic product of a small nation.
+So, if you’re on a tight budget, then try getting a small bite to eat and a cup of coffee instead of an enormous meal that will cost you about as much as the gross domestic product of a small nation.

 Address: 43 Rue de Seine